 The treatment of taxation by tribunals in setting awards can make an important difference to the net proceeds of an award to a claimant and, therefore, whether the principle of full compensation has been met.
 Most simply, if an award itself is subject to tax and the value of the award has been calculated by reference to profits lost on a post-tax basis, under-compensation of a claimant is likely to arise.
 In such circumstances, the principle of full compensation might at its most straightforward imply that it would be necessary for the claim to include a gross-up for tax payable on the award.

-However, in our experience, the question of tax is often largely and sometimes entirely disregarded by the parties to a dispute.
+However, the question of tax is often largely and sometimes entirely disregarded by the parties to a dispute.
 The sources of this neglect are understandable:

 - damages calculations are often already complex, time-consuming and expensive for the parties to prepare, before consideration of tax issues;